 In the winter, winds tend to lighter, so between storms can some of the most pleasant days of the year on the bay.

-There are essentially two factors, the gradient which is barometric pressure differences and inland heating in the Sacramento Valley which is what drives our Summer wind which is typically the strongest.
+San Francisco sailing involves essentially two factors, the gradient wind which is barometric pressure differences and inland heating in the Sacramento Valley which is what drives our Summer wind which is typically the strongest.

 In winter the winds tend to be lighter and come from varying directions.
 The big winds come with storm fronts and strong gradients that often are a part of winter storms.
 Gradients are the lines on the image above.
 When they are close together, there is more wind.
 It sometimes is referred to by the weather guys as pressure wind.
 But most often there is little barometric pressure difference over large areas , so there is little gradient wind.
 The central valley is no warmer than the coastal areas so there is no wind at all from that factor.